shriram061/Inventory-Management-Backend-/README.md

 # Database Setup

 Create a inventory1 database for all the microservices to share.
 Create the necessary tables for the inventory management application.
 There should be at least one table for storing the details of the services being monitored.
 Create a readonly user for the database.
 There should be using in Microservice.
 If required, set up user accounts and permissions for accessing the database.
 Note: Make sure to provide the necessary details for connecting to the database in the configuration files of the microservices.
+Also start the redis cache server.